Neopallium/lua-pb/API.md

 Like MergeFromString(), except we clear the object first.

+## ParsePartial(data, format, off)

+Like Parse(), but accepts messages that are missing required fields.

 ## Serialize(format, depth)

 Serializes the protocol message to a string encoding it using `format`.